 Strange Ways is a small curated shop showcasing unique and unusual items for your wardrobe and home.
 We focus on smaller statement pieces like pins and patches that make it easy to add a bit of flair to everyday life.
-Working with 100+ independent artists and designers allows for new and fresh product to help you express your individual style.The shop was founded in 2014 by Alex Dakoulas, a lifestyle designer whose past work includes designing graphics and footwear for Converse and Puma.
+Working with 100+ independent artists and designers allows for new and fresh product to help you express your individual style.The shop was founded in 2014 by Alex Dakoulas, a lifestyle designer whose past work includes creating products for Converse and Puma.
 Strange Ways has been fortunate enough to be featured in such publications as Refinery29, GQ, Harper's Bazaar, Seventeen Magazine, Design*Sponge, BUST Magazine, and StyleCaster.

 In our world, strange is just another word for unique.

 We are proud to work directly with small brands and to support independent designers and artists, and take great joy in introducing customers to new items and companies they haven't seen before.
 At Strange Ways we want to be the place for discovering new, unique, underground product from up-and-coming creatives.
 We're on a constant search for relevant product made with well-done artistry and products that have attention to detail.
 We believe what makes one stand out—and yes, that is a good thing—is in the little things.

 Strange Ways also works with talented folks to create one-of-a-kind collaborations and exclusive items.
 Through our forward-thinking and unusual lens we offer exclusive product from some of the most relevant trendsetters, creatives and icons.
 We don’t just strive to curate and carry interesting products—in creating it ourselves, we're a place you can look to for inspiration.
 In gathering talented, independent artists and also collaborating with them—we are your 1 stop shop and gathering for indie art culture.